NYT says it can 'ride out' virus as subscriber numbers boom

 The New York Times Co. added new digital subscribers at a record rate as the coronavirus spread in the first quarter, helping offset shrinking ad revenues.

+More traffic would usually lead to more ad revenue, but advertisers are pulling or halting campaigns.
+The company expects a decline of 50% to 55% in ad revenues in the current quarter.

-The Times said it added 587,000 new digital subscriptions in the first quarter, with more than 5 million digital subscriptions and more than 6 million total across digital and print.
+The Times said it added 587,000 new digital subscriptions in the first quarter, and said that as of the end of April it had more than 5 million digital subscriptions and more than 6 million total across digital and print.
 Subscription revenue rose 5.4% to $285.4 million and the company expects growth to continue in the current quarter.

 First-quarter profit rose 8.9% to $32.9 million, or 20 cents per share.
 Revenue rose 1% to $443.6 million.